 A second category of non-additive axiologies are motivated by egalitarian considerations.
-Whether adding some individual to a population, or increasing the welfare of an existing individual, will increase or decrease equality depends on the welfare of other individuals in the population, so it is easy to see why concern with equality might motivate separability violations.
+Does adding an individual to a population, or increasing the welfare of an existing individual, increase or decrease equality?
+The answer depends on the welfare of other individuals in the population, so it is easy to see why concern with equality might motivate separability violations.